CDHS experiment: History

 The experiment was first proposed in July 1973 by a group led by Jack Steinberger as a two-piece detector.
 The front should serve as the neutrino target and hadronic shower detector, the following second part should detect the muon traces.
 It was planned that the four proposing groups from Saclay, Dortmund, Heidelberg and CERN would contribute with complementary expertise and manpower.
 For example, Saclay was assigned to be in charge of the drift chambers, whereas CERN should handle the iron core magnets.
 It were also these four groups that gave the experiment its name: CERN Dortmund Heidelberg Saclay (CDHS).

 Approximately 30 people should form the final experiment group.

-After prolongued discussions with the SPS Committee, that was in charge of approving the proposals and distributing available money, an updated proposal for the new detector was submitted in March 1974.
+After prolonged discussions with the SPS Committee, that was in charge of approving the proposals and distributing available money, an updated proposal for the new detector was submitted in March 1974.
 The suggested detector was a modular setup consisting of magnetized iron modules in combination with drift chambers and plastic scintillators.
 This new proposal was approved by the committee in April 1974.
 Construction started soon after and was completed in 1976.
 The experiment's official name was WA1, since it was the first approved experiment at CERN's West Area.

 The estimated cost of the detector ranged between 6 and 8 million CHF.

 In 1979, an upgrade of the experimental setup was proposed.
 The main reason for this upgrade was the comparably low resolution of eight of the 19 detector modules.
 This situation should be improved by inserting twelve new and better modules, resulting in a slightly longer and significantly more accurate machine.
 The proposal also included the suggestion for a group from Warsaw University, led by Adam Para, to join the project.

 Starting with the long shutdown of the Super Proton Synchrotron (SPS) from summer 1980 on, the requested changes were implemented.
 Eventually, half of the experiment's target calorimeters got replaced and the total number of detector modules was increased from 19 to 20.
-This led to four times higher spatial resolution of the produced particles as well as 25 % more accurate measurements of the deposited hadronic energy.
+This led to four times higher spatial resolution of the produced particles as well as 25% more accurate measurements of the deposited hadronic energy.
 Additionally, four new drift chambers were installed, improving the reconstruction of muon tracks.
 Later, a liquid hydrogen tank was added in front of the detector as a target to measure the structure function of protons.

 CDHS took data with neutrinos delivered by the SPS from late 1976 until September 1984.